Vonng/pigsty/docs/r-fhs.md

 /usr/pgsql-${pg_version}/
 ```

-The installation playbook automatically creates a softlink to the currently installed version, for example, if version 14 of Postgres is installed, there are.
+The installation playbook automatically creates a soft link to the currently installed version.
+For example, if version 14 of Postgres is installed, there are.

 ```bash
 /usr/pgsql -> /usr/pgsql-14